lin-at/aDNA-workshop-phylogenetics/README.md

 ![image](https://github.com/lin-at/aDNA-workshop-phylogenetics/assets/68337277/a322088d-634d-41e8-914a-40fdd51ce72f)
 On the Layout panel on the left, click the little carrot triangle next to "Node Labels" and check the box.
 Select "bootstrap" on the "Display" pull-down menu.
  ![image](https://github.com/lin-at/aDNA-workshop-phylogenetics/assets/68337277/5ee4bf4c-a7d9-4db7-9c0b-c2dc81d2ad70)
 You can manipulate the tree by zooming in/expanding the branches using the "Layout" panel on the left by adjusting the "Zoom" and "Expansion" toggles.
+You can also play around with the label fonts, color-code the branches, collapse the nodes, etc.
   ![image](https://github.com/lin-at/aDNA-workshop-phylogenetics/assets/68337277/7064495c-239d-468b-9df3-d449b35777af)